cforte7/Random-Event-Analysis/README.md

 ```
   ![Sample CDFs](Figures/CDFs.png)

   Here we have a plot showing the cumulative distribution function for both samples.
 One important observation is the two lines at each value on the x axis.
 The larger this difference is, the less probable it is that the samples both come from the same population.
-This specifically is what our statistcal test will be measuring and will be discussed in greater detail in the next section.
+This specifically is what our statistical test will be measuring and will be discussed in greater detail in the next section.
 Another important observation is the difference in the domain of the two samples.
-Our true geometric sample has a much larger range of values than our sample data, hinting to the fact that the mechanic of random event generation in the game will not allow such large values to occur and will artifically supress this from happening.
+Our true geometric sample has a much larger range of values than our sample data, hinting to the fact that the mechanic of random event generation in the game will not allow such large values to occur and will artificially suppress this from happening.

   While this graphical representation provides us with some useful insight, a more mathematical approach must be taken to more rigorously prove the differences between the samples.